 Effective July 1, 2021 the ARRT will be begin using a new cut score for the CT exam.
 The scaled score will continue to be reported as a minimum of 75, however the minimum number of correct items is increasing by one.
 This change is a result of new performance expectations for entry-level CT technologist.
 The current cut score was set in 1995 but much … Continue reading ARRT Announced Computed Tomography Exam Cut Score to change July1, 2021

 In February 2021, AHEC published a blog about the new Human Trafficking Prevention CE requirement effective 09/1/2020.
 Following the dissemination of this information, AHEC received numerous calls from Rad Techs inquiring about this new CE requirement.
 Based on the volume of calls AHEC received over the last several months, it was apparent that TMB’s communications with Texas RTs wasn’t effective enough in reaching or explaining the new requirement.
-AHEC’s CEO asked our marketing group … Continue reading TMB requirement for Human Trafficking Prevention CE, are you in the know?
+AHEC is happy to … Continue reading TMB requirement for Human Trafficking Prevention CE: AHEC course approved and available!